methylDragon/fb_embedded_comment_scraper/README.md

 ### Applications

 I wrote this as part of a bigger project where we wanted to do natural language processing on a dataset of comments.
-This can help build that dataset!
+This can help build that dataset, 100k+ comments strong!